SACEMA/SMART_testing/meeting_notes/notes.md

 * how were/are deaths from suspected covid (without being tested) classified?
 * case definition in SA has been exclusively with PCR confirmation. write this clearly - "would not be counted unless they had pcr confirmation before they died"
+* have a box when people die.

+### Jnr meeting 2020-07-28

+* Q how long after death do people test PCR positive?
+* Jeremy bug people
+* scenarios: public/private, and community/passive